-Below is a fairely typical phishing sample email
+Below is a fairly typical phishing sample email

-Sounds all too familiar….if you have clicked on the 'Display Message' button in the email the attackers now have your account details and will send out hundreds of emails containing the very same piece of malware, both to your address list and to many others.
+Sounds all too familiar….if you have clicked on the 'Display Message' button in the email the attackers may now have your account details and could send out hundreds of emails containing the very same piece of malware, both to your address list and to many others.

 And so it goes on…..the first most people are aware of it is when they receive a lot of undeliverable email and find that you can't send any email outside the organisation.

 Here are 3 tips from the Superhighways tech team.